1. The Silk Spinner - Bombyx Mori and Bombyx Indica

 4. Is Mulberry Silk real Silk?

 Not only is mulberry silk real silk but also one of the best types of silk available on the market.
 This silk is the result of silkworms, whose diet is composed of mulberry leaves.
 The mulberry silk has great qualities (hypoallergenic, dust repellent and antifungal).
 Read on in our article about Mulberry Silk.
-If you really want to understand what is real silk, you can learn a bulletproof way to recognise silk among other materials in our article: Satin vs Silk pillowcases - Isn’t it the same?
+If you want to understand what is real silk, you can learn a bulletproof way to recognise silk among other materials in our article: Satin vs Silk Pillowcases - Isn’t it the same?

 5. How can we save the Mulberry Silkworm?

 Caterpillars are boiled alive within their cocoon during the production process of conventional silk.
-They are not able to transform into the beautiful butterfly they are destined to be.
+They are not able to change into the beautiful butterfly they are destined to be.
 Due to thousands of years of breeding in the conventional industry, even those able to hatch lost their ability to fly and more importantly their mouthparts are rare to non-existent causing them another kind of death in starvation.

-The silkworms only feed on wild organic mulberry leaves and are allowed to life their full life cycle and metamorphosis without being harmed.
+The silkworms only feed on wild organic mulberry leaves and are allowed to live their full life cycle and metamorphosis without being harmed.
 If you want to read more about this slow fashion process and understand what distinguishes it from conventional silk, read on in our article: What is Peace Silk or Ahimsā Silk?